tarsil/esmerald-admin/docs/authentication.md

-Like SQLAdmin, Esmerald Admin does not enfoce any authentication, but provides two out-of-the-box optional `EmailAdminAuth` and `UsernameAdminAuth` using the [Esmerald contrib auth][models] for Saffier that you can use.
+Like SQLAdmin, Esmerald Admin does not enfoce any authentication, but provides two out-of-the-box optional `EmailAdminAuth` and `UsernameAdminAuth` using the [Esmerald contrib auth][models] for Saffier that you can use or [models][edgy_models] for Edgy.

 !!!
 Note
-    If you don't use the Esmerald models for Saffier, you can simply ignore this and use your own implementation and follow the instructions from the [SQLAdmin][sqladmin_models].
+    If you don't use the Esmerald models for Saffier or Edgy, you can simply ignore this and use your own implementation and follow the instructions from the [SQLAdmin][sqladmin_models].